A quotient criterion for syzygies in equivariant cohomology: Examples

-The mutant comes equipped with a smooth action of~$T=(S^{1})^{3}$, and $X/T$ is topologically a $4$-ball.
-Consider the standard $T$-action on~$\C^{3}$ and its compactification~$Y\cong S^{6}$.
-Then $Y/T$ is topologically a $3$-ball.
-Removing the centres $p\in X/T$ and $q\in Y/T$, we obtain the Hopf fibration
+As shown in~\cite[Sec.~7.1]{Franz:maximal}, \(X\) is equivariantly homeomorphic to the \(7\)-dimensional mutant constructed in~\cite{FranzPuppe:2008}.
+In particular, \(X/T\) is topologically a \(4\)-ball.
+Now consider the standard \(T\)-action on~\(\C^{3}\) and on its compactification~\(Y\cong S^{6}\).
+Then \(Y/T\) is topologically a \(3\)-ball.
+Removing the centres \(p\in X/T\) and \(q\in Y/T\), we obtain the Hopf fibration